a-hyssopus/nextjs_memory_issue/README.md

 ## All tested scenarios and results

-You can navigate through commits
+You can navigate to a version with a certain scenario by pulling the tags `git fetch --tags` and navigating through them via `git checkout tags/scenario_1`, `git checkout tags/scenario_2` etc.

 1. Reproduction created with API route (with `getOnProxyInit`) and middleware: hits 940 MB with a 400 MB request sent, and although error was returned from server, precisely HTTP 413, the memory consumption doesn't decrease at all
 2. Removed `getOnProxyInit`: the same situation as above